Skip to content

 1. Download k0s

-Run the k0s download script to download the latest stable version of k0s and make it executable from /usr/bin/k0s.
+Run the k0s download script to download the latest stable version of k0s and make it executable from /usr/local/bin/k0s.

 2. Install k0s as a service

-The k0s install sub-command installs k0s as a system service on the local host that is running one of the supported init systems: Systemd or OpenRC.
+The k0s install sub-command installs k0s as a system service on a host that is running one of the supported init systems: systemd or OpenRC.
 You can execute the install for workers, controllers or single node (controller+worker) instances.

 Run the following command to install a single node k0s that includes the controller and worker functions with the default configuration: